Hungary dual citizenship: complete guide

 Hungarian citizens cannot receive diplomatic assistance from the British government while in Hungary.
 However, they are eligible for diplomatic protection from both the UK and Hungary when in a third country, where neither has jurisdiction.

-Hungary dual citizenship for Australians
+Dual citizenship in Hungary for Australians

 Australia allows dual citizenship, meaning its citizens are not required to give up their original passport to acquire another nationality.
 Australian citizens are required to use their Australian passport for entering and leaving Australia, but they may use a Hungarian passport for travel elsewhere.

-Since 1991, Australia and Hungary have upheld a double tax agreement.
+Since 1992, Australia and Hungary have upheld a double tax agreement.
 This agreement prevents double taxation by exempting income in Hungary that is subject to taxation in Australia.
 Conversely, Australia permits its citizens to credit taxes paid in Hungary against their Australian tax obligations.

 Residence permit: the first step towards Hungary dual citizenship